toddams/RazorLight/README.md

 Install-Package RazorLight -Version 2.0.0-beta1
 ````

 The simplest scenario is to create a template from string.
-Each template must have a ````templateKey```` that is assosiated with it, so you can render the same template next time without recompilation.
+Each template must have a ````templateKey```` that is associated with it, so you can render the same template next time without recompilation.

 ````CSharp
 var engine = new RazorLightEngineBuilder()